MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ### Card Game

-The Cyber Realm card game helps learn the 10 principles of cybersecurity.
+The Cyber Realm card game helps teach the 10 principles of cybersecurity.
 The cards reinforce the 10 principles using hand gestures, or by playing single person or group games.

 Split in groups of 4 or less.
 Hand two cards decks to each group.